 5.2.4 Filtering Module.
 This module processes in real-time each scoring request received from the Communication Interface module.
 In particular, it extracts the domain from the scoring request and searches for the $CS_d^(X)$ and the Confidence Class associated with the domain in the Scoring list.
-As a result of this process, the Filtering Module generates a scoring reply message including the following information: Bid Request ID (obtained from the corresponding scoring reply is sent to the DSP through the Communication Interface module.
-Note that if the domain extracted from the scoring reply has the following content bid request id, NULL, NULL>.
+As a result of this process, the Filtering Module generates a scoring reply message including the following information: Bid Request ID (obtained from the corresponding scoring request) and the domain's CS and Confidence Class.
+The scoring reply is sent to the DSP through the Communication Interface module.
+Note that if the domain extracted from the scoring request is not present in the Scoring list, the scoring reply has the following content bid request id, NULL, NULL>.